Diagnostic procedures performed at Community Regional Medical Center include:

-Cardiac CT is a painless test that uses a CT machine to clearly see detailed pictures of your heart.
+Is a painless X-ray that creates detailed pictures of your heart.
 A special dye may be injected during the test to highlight the important structures in your heart.
-This test may help to identify blockages within your heart as well as structural abnormalities.
+This test can be used to identify blockages within your heart, as well as structural abnormalities.

-Cardiac MRI uses magnets and radio waves to produce a picture of your heart.
+Uses magnets, radio waves and a computer to produce 2-D or 3-D pictures of your heart.
 The test provides a very accurate assessment of your heart’s structure and function.
-With the injection of contrast, information can be obtained about the major vessels that supply blood to your heart.
+With the injection of a special dye, information can be obtained about the major vessels that supply blood to your heart.

-An echocardiography test is where the patient exercises or takes medicine to make the heart pump harder and beat faster.
+Is an echocardiogram taken while a patient exercises or receives medicine through an IV to make the heart pump harder and beat faster.

 Nuclear Stress Testing